macloo/python_notes/grid_game/README.md

 * How to move a player on a grid with keystrokes; also, how to test whether the player's attempted move would take the character off the grid, and prevent that happening.
 This was very good to learn.

 * Recursion: Our tutor is using recursive functions, where I think I would have tried to use a while-loop instead.
 But it's interesting to see how the [recursion](http://interactivepython.org/courselib/static/pythonds/Recursion/recursionsimple.html) is actually safe to use in these cases.
 In the "place" functions, I think recursion makes more sense than in the draw_grid() function.

+* I like the way our tutor's functions often return only True or False.
+I don't usually think that way when I'm trying to write code.
+It makes sense.
+I learned to appreciate this technique through his step-by-step approach.

+* I also like how the x, y for each position was saved as a list.
+That was new to me.
+In many places, this saves you one line of code.